White River Fishing – Trout Capital USA

 Lacey and I recently drove down to visit and fish with our friend and outfitter in Cotter, Arkansas.
-We would spend three days fishing the famed White and Norfork rivers.
-Clint Wilkinson is the owner and head guide of Wilkinson Outdoor Adventures and has been guiding the river for over 20 years!
+We would spend three days fishing Trout Capital USA.
+Clint is the owner and head guide and has been guiding the river for over 20 years!
 Despite the abnormally terrible weather we were dealt and irregular dam flows Clint had the knowledge and experience to put us on the fish.
 We were constantly moving up or down river to follow the water and move to where the fish would be.
 In one day we fished three different sections of river and caught fish at each spot.
 It became apparent Clint knew where the trout would be hiding at any given flow.

 Here is our brief review and story of fishing the White and Norfork rivers in north central Arkansas.